DrRoss23/Module_02_PHIBOT25159_PTO2503_B_Phillip-Botha_SDF01_Chad-Bosch/README.md

 ## 🚀 Fun Facts

-- 🍀 I have a greenthumb and love planting vegtables and flowers
+- 🍀 I have a greenthumb and love planting vegetables and flowers
 - 🏋️‍♂️ I'm a gym enthusiast and always pushing for new personal bests
 - 🎵 I enjoy listening to all kinds of music, especially when coding
 - 📚 I’m passionate about continuous learning, always diving into new topics